-While tutors typically enjoy writing, they also enjoy working with people and find the program an important experience once they enter the job market or go to graduate school.
+While consultants typically enjoy writing, they also enjoy working with people and find the program an important experience once they enter the job market or go to graduate school.
 Some want hands-on experience with writing and working in networked environments.

 First, you would be nominated for the program by an instructor who is familiar with your writing and interpersonal skills.
 To earn a nomination, students should demonstrate a strong command of the English language through their writing and verbal communication skills.
 If you haven't been nominated you may nominate yourself by requesting a confidential letter of recommendation from an instructor who is familiar with your writing and interpersonal skills.
 Ask the instructor to send this letter directly to firstname.lastname@example.org.